dannhes/JavaHomeTask/README.md

 7) Sort utility with support for multiple command modes
 8) A Quick Version of Java Scanner with Use Cases
 9) Program based on MNK game: sequential player strategy that checkmates the user in a rook and king vs king situation
-10) MNK Game with a support tournament with statistics and extra moves in progress
+10) MNK Game with a support tournament with statistics and extra moves
+11) Md to Html parser
-11) Chess Game in progress
+12) Chess Game in progress